 The Company has had a debt agreement with Silicon Valley Bank ("SVB") since May 1, 2009.
 The agreement, as amended, restated and modified, includes a \$10,000 term loan which matures on February 2, 2017 and a \$10,000 revolving credit facility which matures on April 30, 2014.
 The agreement, as amended, restated and modified, contains covenants that include, among others, covenants that limit the Company's and its subsidiaries' ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on the Company's capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
 Additional covenants apply when the Company has outstanding borrowings under the revolving loan facility or when the Company achieves specific covenant milestones.
 Financial covenants under the credit facility, as amended, include a minimum EBITDA, a limitation on capital expenditures, and a minimum liquidity ratio.
 Further, a minimum fixed charge ratio applies when the Company achieves specific covenant milestones.
+None of the specific covenant milestones have been met as of June 30, 2013.
 The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Agreement, an obligation of the Company to repay all obligations in full and a right by SVB to exercise all remedies available to it under the Agreement and related agreements including the Guaranty and Security Agreement.